 Because pediatric patients are sensitive to radiation therapy, proton beam therapy may be an effective option for many cancers.
 Many kids and adolescents tolerate proton therapy well, however, individual responses can vary.
 The number and length of treatments will fluctuate based on the type cancer.
 Depending on the stage and type, combined treatments of surgery, chemotherapy and radiation may be needed for some pediatric tumors.
 Treatment options also are affected by the type of cancer, age, overall health and personal preferences.

 Medulloblastoma is a cerebellar brain tumor that starts in the base of the skull and can spread to other parts of the brain and spinal cord.
 The treatment usually involves a combination of surgery, chemotherapy and radiation to the entire brain and spine.
-Proton therapy is extremely beneficial because it can prevent radiation dose to the heart, lungs, bowel and other normal tissues.
+Proton therapy is extremely beneficial for treating medulloblastoma in children because it can prevent radiation dose to the heart, lungs, bowel and other normal tissues.
 By limiting the radiation, proton therapy reduces the short-term side effects and long-term risk of delayed or abnormal organ development, secondary cancers, heart and lung disease, scar tissue formation and stunted growth.

 Ependymoma tumors usually form in the intracranial region of the brain and affect tissues in the central nervous system.
 Treatment usually involves surgery, followed by radiation.
 Proton therapy allows for ultra-precise delivery of the relatively high dose of radiation required to control this tumor.
 This is of vital importance, given the close proximity to the brain, brainstem, spinal cord and optic tracts.
 These sensitive neural structures also require very special care to ensure they are not damaged by excessive radiation doses.